 Bloom Time: Spring to midsummer

-Oxalis acetosella is a perennial herb, with trifoliate compound leaves.
-The leaflets are made up by three heart-shaped leaves, folded through the middle, that occur on petioles up to 4 inches (10 cm) long.
-It flowers from spring to midsummer with small, white (red or violet occur rarely) flowers with pink streaks.
-During the night or when it rains the flowers close and the leaves fold.
+Oxalis acetosella is a perennial herb with trifoliate compound leaves.
+The leaflets are made up of three heart-shaped leaves, folded through the middle, that occur on up to 4 inches (10 cm) long petioles.
+The plant blooms from spring to midsummer with small white (red or rarely violet) flowers with pink streaks.
+The flowers close during the night or when it rains, and the leaves fold.

 How to Grow and Care